 Martingale: double after every loss

 The most famous system.
-After every loss, you double your bet on an even-money outcome.
+After every loss on an even-money bet, you double your stake.
 After a win, you reset.
 The promise: a single win recoups all losses plus your base bet.
 The reality: a 7-loss streak on a R20 base requires a R2,560 next bet.
+R20 → R40 → R80 → R160 → R320 → R640 → R1,280 → R2,560.
 Table limits and bankroll constraints destroy the system long before it gets a chance to work.
+The probability of a 7-loss streak on red/black is roughly 1 in 100.
+Over a long session, that 1-in-100 will hit, and when it does the system collapses spectacularly.

 D'Alembert: increase by one unit after a loss

 Linear progression rather than geometric.
 You add one unit to your bet after a loss and remove one after a win.
 It's the most conservative of the popular systems.
-It still cannot beat the wheel — but it manages variance more gently than the others.
+It still cannot beat the wheel — but it manages variance more gently than the others, with smaller swings in either direction.

 What we actually recommend

 European roulette only.
-Even-money bets only (Red/Black, Odd/Even).
+Even-money bets only (Red/Black, Odd/Even, High/Low).
 Flat staking — same bet every spin.
-A session bankroll of 50× your unit bet, with a clear stop-loss and a profit target.
+A session bankroll of 50× your unit bet, with a clear stop-loss at -50% of bank and a profit target at +50%.
 This won't make you rich, but it gives you the longest possible session at the lowest possible cost — which is what you should actually want from roulette.

 Sequencing your session